 When you shut down and start again, Ubuntu should load normally.

-This was an introduction and in some other article I hope to dig somewhat deeper to the more advanced topics and help you to explore more of this great potential.
+This was an introduction and in some other article, I hope to dig somewhat deeper into the more advanced topics and help you to explore more of this great potential.
 Until then, be sure to head over to the VirtualBox FAQ for any questions you might have.

 Thanks for visiting and don't forget to leave a comment as this helps me write better articles for you and others.